1776 Microsquirt Street Turbo Build

 Decided that 2" between turbine housing and intake was too close, so made a heat shield and almost done with exhaust.

 Madmike, thinks have gotten pretty silly on the Dramba.
-Think I will just leave that trailerpark alone .
+Think I will just leave that trailerpark alone :roll: .

 Kenric